Properties of water: Occurrence

-Water is the most abundant substance on Earth and also the third most abundant molecule in the universe, after H_{2} and CO.
+Water is the most abundant substance on Earth's surface and also the third most abundant molecule in the universe, after H_{2} and CO.
 0.23 ppm of the earth's mass is water and 97.39% of the global water volume of 1.38×10^9 km3 is found in the oceans.

+Water is far more prevalent in the outer Solar System, beyond a point called the frost line, where the Sun's radiation is too weak to vaporize solid and liquid water (as well as other elements and chemical compounds with relatively low melting points, such as methane and ammonia).
+In the inner Solar System, planets, asteroids, and moons formed almost entirely of metals and silicates.
+Water has since been delivered to the inner Solar System via an as-yet unknown mechanism, theorized to be the impacts of asteroids or comets carrying water from the outer Solar System, where bodies contain much more water ice.
+The difference between planetary bodies located inside and outside the frost line can be stark.
+Earth's mass is 0.000023% water, while Tethys, a moon of Saturn, is almost entirely made of water.

 Reactions

-Acid-base reactions
+Acid–base reactions

 Water is amphoteric: it has the ability to act as either an acid or a base in chemical reactions.
 According to the Brønsted-Lowry definition, an acid is a proton (H^{+}) donor and a base is a proton acceptor.
 When reacting with a stronger acid, water acts as a base; when reacting with a stronger base, it acts as an acid.
 For instance, water receives an H^{+} ion from HCl when hydrochloric acid is formed: